3bduu/Front_for_Beginner/README.md

 4. Create a pull request (PR) with details about your contribution.

 We'll review your PR and provide feedback as needed.
 Together, we can make this repository a valuable resource for beginner front-end developers.

-## License

-This repository and the projects within it are open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute them for educational and personal purposes.